Cornell anti-Israel protest against Boeing over Israel ties leads to potential criminal charges

 Cornell Professor Russell Rickford, who described Hamas’ Oct.
 7 attack against Israel as “exhilarating” and “energizing,” will be allowed to teach courses at the university this semester.

-“I am deeply disgusted by Cornell’s decision to continue employing Mr. Rickford after his horrific statements that celebrated the murder of innocent people and incited violence,” said NY Rep. Claudia Tenney about the school’s decision to retain Rickford.
+“I am deeply disgusted by Cornell’s decision to continue employing Mr. Rickford after his horrific statements that celebrated the murder of innocent people and incited violence,” NY Rep. Claudia Tenney said about the school’s decision to retain Rickford.

 On Aug.
 26, anti-Israel students at Cornell vandalized the campus by breaking windows and writing anti-Israel slogans such as “Israel bombs, Cornell pays” on university buildings.